Davadakus/ANT61Hackathon/README.md

 Like mentioned, the messages that are received are directly reflected in the visualization and table on the bottom right of the web app.

 ## Optional Extension
 Predictive analysis was used based on the model using the formula below to calculate the future orientation of the Beacon.
+A simple kinematic model was used to predict the future orientation of the beacon.
 $$x-\frac{1}{2}at^2+\frac{x_0-x_{-1}}{2}t+x_0$$

 This can also be found at `Three.jsx` starting from `Lines 164`.